What Makes a Country Truly Combat-Ready?

 🧭 Readiness Is Domain-Wide

-Ground: Infantry deployment cycles, armored maintenance rates
+• Ground: Infantry deployment cycles, armored maintenance

-Air: Sortie generation under pressure, pilot availability
+• Air: Sortie generation under pressure, pilot readiness

-Naval: Blue-water vs green-water operability, at-sea logistics
+• Naval: Blue-water vs green-water operability, logistics at sea

-Nuclear: Second-strike viability, dispersal, chain-of-command clarity
+• Nuclear: Second-strike viability, dispersal, and chain-of-command integrity

 🔚 Bottom Line: Readiness Wins Wars